devansh9725/Hybrid-SFANC-FxNLMS-Active-Noise-Control-System-using-Deep-Learning/README.md

 - For queries on the original algorithm: Zhengding Luo (LUOZ0021@e.ntu.edu.sg), Dongyuan Shi (dongyuan.shi@ntu.edu.sg)
 - For modifications, issues, or enhancement suggestions, feel free to open an issue in this repo.

+- For queries on the new algorithm: Devansh Wadhvana(devansh.22063@iitgoa.ac.in), Hard Kapadia(hard.kapadia.22063@iitgoa.ac.in)
+- For modifications, issues, or enhancement suggestions, feel free to open an issue in this repo.

 ---

 ## 🏷️ License